theimowski/SuaveMusicStore/en/basic_routing.md

 ==> App.fs:`let webPart`

 In C#, one would call it "assign webPart to a variable", but in functional world there's really no concept of a variable.
 Instead, we can "bind" a value to an identifier, which we can reuse later.
-Value, once bound, can't be mutated during runtime.
+Values, once bound, can't be mutated during runtime.